AmazaspShumik/sklearn-bayes/README.md

     pip install --upgrade https://github.com/AmazaspShumik/sklearn_bayes/archive/master.zip

 ### NOTE:
-I am currently updating some algorithms (RVM,HMM) and writing new ipython notebooks, updated version of package should be ready by end of June 2016.
+I am currently updating some algorithms (RVM,HMM) and writing new ipython notebooks, updated version of package should be ready by the end of June 2016.
 I will also add Latent Dirichlet Allocation and Ising Model to package.

 ### Algorithms